We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 As your student locates each item, have her color it on the printable page provided.

-Benefits of the Listening Scavenger Hunt
+Benefits of the Listening Scavenger Hunt for Kids

 This scavenger hunt is great as a go-along with your five senses theme.
 It provides many benefits for your student.

 - Scavenger hunts boost observation skills.
 As your child listens for objects, he will develop better observation skills.

 - Scavenger hunts require movements; this promotes gross motor development.

 - A scavenger hunt can provide safe sensory input for your student (this one is loaded with opportunities for hearing people and nature all around).